-Yes, as long as they are committed to your recovery with you.
+During the COVID-19 pandemic, we are encouraging visitation via phone, Facetime and other teleconference options.
 We reserve the right to refuse any visitor that is hindering a person’s recovery and/or is under the influence during their visit.

 What is a typical day at the RTC?

 The day starts at 7 a.m. with a morning “Sunrise AA Meeting.”
-This meeting is open to the community, alumni and current RTC residents.
-The day continues with a full schedule of groups and activities, including educational workgroups, with wrap up at 10 p.m.
+The day continues with a full schedule of groups and activities, including educational workgroups, with a wrap-up at 10 p.m.